aws-samples/aws-secure-environment-accelerator/README.md

        - Set `"customer-confirm-inplace"` to **true** in the config file for the limit `"Amazon VPC/Interface VPC endpoints per VPC"` in the shared network account
     3. On the next state machine execution, resources blocked by limits should be deployed (i.e. VPC's, endpoints if you set the )
     4. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

+## Configuration File Notes

+- You cannot supply (or change) configuration file values to something not supported by the AWS platform
+  - For example, CWL retention only supports specific retention values (not any number)
+  - Shard count - can only increase/reduce by 1/2 the current limit. can change 1-2,2-3, 4-6
+- Always add any new items to the END of all lists or sections in the config file, otherwise
+  - update checks to fail (vpc's, subnets, share-to, etc.)
+  - vpc endpoint deployments to blow up - do NOT re-order VPC endpoints
+- To skip, remove or uninstall a component, you can simply change the section header
+  - change "deployments"/"firewall" to "deployments"/"xxfirewall" and it will de-install the firewalls
+- As you grow and add AWS accounts, the Kinesis Data stream in the log-archive account will need to be monitored and have it's capacity (shard count) increased by setting `"kinesis-stream-shard-count"` variable under `"central-log-services"` in the config file
+- Updates to NACL's requires changing the rule number (100 to 101) or they will fail to update
+- The firewall configuration uses an instance with **4** NIC's, make sure you use an instance size that supports 4 ENI's

+## Other Notes

+- Do not mess with _any_ buckets in the master account
+- While likely protected, do not mess with cdk, CFN, or PBMMAccel- buckets in _any_ subaccounts
+- Log group deletion is prevented for security purposes - Users of the Accelerator will need to ensure they set CFN stack Log group retention type to RETAIN, or stack deletes will fail when attempting to delete a stack

+## Known limitations/purposeful exclusions:

+- ALB automated deployments currently only supports Forward and not redirect rules
+- Amazon Detective - not included
+- Only 1 auto-deployed MAD per account is supported
+- Only 1 auto-deployed TGW per account is supported
+- VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints
+- If the master account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC
+- Firewall updates are performed using the firewall in-instance update capabailities.
+To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's are blocked)

 **STOP HERE, YOU ARE DONE**